 Roll thin, cut with a doughnut cutter and bake quickly (375°F). —Mrs. H. R. Shattuck

 2 eggs, 1 cup sugar, 1 cup thick cream, 1/2 cup shredded coconut, 3-1/2 cups flour, 3 teaspoons baking powder, 1 teaspoon salt.

 Beat eggs until light, add sugar gradually, coconut, cream, and flour mixed and sifted with baking powder and salt.
 Chill, toss on a floured board, pat, and roll one-half inch thick.

 Sprinkle with coconut, roll one-fourth inch thick, and shape with a small round cutter, first dipped in flour.
-Bake on a buttered sheet [in a moderate oven].
+Bake on a buttered sheet in a moderate oven (375°F).

-Coconut meat prepared from scratch tastes so much better than the shredded store-bought coconut, and you get to drink the ambrosial coconut water too.
+Coconut meat prepared from scratch tastes fresher and so much better than the shredded store-bought coconut, and you get to drink the ambrosial coconut water too.

-Watch a short video that reveals how to open coconut shells almost instantly.
-Then, return to this page and choose one of Grandma's old fashioned coconut cookie recipes to begin baking these special vintage treats.
+Watch a short video that reveals how to open coconut shells instantly.
+Then, return to this page and select an old fashioned coconut cookie recipe to start baking these special vintage treats.